Summer at Camp Orkila

 Most positions start at 9am on the contracted start date.
 We recommend that you arrive the day prior.
 Accommodations will be available the night before training begins.

-The most common way to get to Orcas Island is by taking a ferry.
+The most common way to get to Orcas Island is by taking a ferry from Anacortes, north of Seattle.
 You can also fly directly to the island.

 • From the airport, you can take a shuttle to Anacortes (see below for more information).